Computing Optimal Trajectories for Optimal Transport in Nonuniform Environments: Optimal Trajectory

 \subsection{Necessary condition: Euler-Lagrange equations}

 The problem formulated in \eqref{Lagr} is a classical problem of {\emph{Calculus of Variations}} and the search for a minimizer follows the approach based on solving the Euler-Lagrange equations, which are first order necessary conditions for obtaining a minimum.
+Naturally, the derivation of the Euler-Lagrange equations below is a standard textbook procedure, but since we have not explicitly found the precise form of the equations for the Lagrangian $\LL$ given by \eqref{length-cost} or by \eqref{energy-cost}, and their derivation is short, we provide details.
 For \eqref{Lagr}, the Euler-Lagrange equations are: